holukas/bico/src/settings/data_blocks/IRGA75-R1.md

 - This datablock was originally used for the `rECord` [test phase at the research site CH-FRU in 2023](https://www.swissfluxnet.ethz.ch/index.php/sites/site-info-ch-fru/ec-raw-binary-format/#Setup_with_rECord_data_logging_since_2023).
 - More info about `sonicread` can be found in `docs/sonicread_20190503.pdf`.

+## IMPORTANT

+- Note in case `AGC` is needed: that since these files are not converted in `bico`, the `AGC` value from the IRGA has to be extracted from `GA_DIAG_VALUE` with other methods, e.g., by using a separate script.